br33dlove/UiWrapper/README.md

 }
 ```

 The events shown here are click events, but are by no means limited to this.
-Any event that comes from the Android API via activities, fragments, views, etc, should be put in the Listener interface to be dealt with on a higher abstraction level, and methods then called on the fragment (via the Ui derivative interface) to update the UI or interact with the Android API further as determined by the UI and application logic.
+Any event that comes from the Android API via activities, fragments, views, services, broadcast receivers, etc, should be put in the Listener interface to be dealt with on a higher abstraction level, and methods then called on the fragment (via the Ui derivative interface) to update the UI or interact with the Android API further as determined by the UI and application logic.

 In the fragment example above, the Retry event is called like so: